activebiz/activebiz.github.io/intro/Enterprise-Model.md

 - While taking order Sales Person can take order for all 3 Companies in a single Order Operation.
 He can locate same Items which is available in different Company in Different Brand to customer and take order.
 This is possible only necause of Shared Resources.
 - As soon as he submit his order and order reaches ActiveBiz Server Back Office staff can see & process this order immediately even when SalesPerson is on his way.

-### Scenatio: When Customer places online order
+### Scenario: When Customer places online order

-​	In This scenario each customer is given a unique userName,e so that he can user ActiveBiz Application to login and place an order on his own.
+​	In This scenario each customer is given a unique userName so that he can user ActiveBiz Application to login and place an order on his own.
 He can also check his account ledger and due balance .

 - As soon as user gets login to ActiveBiz using user  and his credentials supplied by his verndor whoc is a ActiveBiz subscriber.
 Crustomer can use those credentials to login to his account and place an order which will be directly delivered to Vendor.
 - In this process Customer can browse from ActiveBiz using e-Commerece like user Interface where he can explore & add Items to Order Basket.